thevickypedia/pyfilebrowser/docs/README.md

 > Object level instantiation might be complex for configuration settings.
 So it is better to use `.env` files instead.

 </details>

-## Proxy Server
-`pyfilebrowser` allows you to run a proxy server in parallel, which includes a collection of security features and trace level logging information.

-> The proxy server is pretty restrictive in nature.

-### [Firewall]

-While CORS may solve the purpose at the webpage level, the built-in proxy's firewall restricts connections from any origin regardless of the tool used to connect (PostMan, curl, wget etc.)

-Due to this behavior, please make sure to specify **ALL** the origins that are supposed to be allowed (including but not limited to reverse-proxy, CDN, redirect servers etc.)

-### [Brute Force Protection]

-- The built-in proxy service limits the number of failed login attempts from a host address to **three**.
-- Any more than 3 attempts, will result in the host address being temporarily blocked.
-- For every failed attempt _(after the initial 3)_, the host address will be blocked at an incremental rate.
-- After 10 such attempts, the host address will be permanently _(1 month)_ forbidden.

-### [Rate Limiter]
-The built-in proxy service allows you to implement a rate limiter.

-[Rate limiting] allows you to prevent [DDoS] attacks and maintain server stability and performance.

-> Enabling proxy server increases an inconspicuous latency to the connections,
-> but due to asynchronous functionality, and the rendered payload size it is hardly noticeable.

 ## Coding Standards
 Docstring format: [`Google`][google-docs] <br>